sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 make sai-clean       # Clean up artifacts and Git Submodule
 ```

 These targets generates SAI headers from the P4Info which was described above.
-It uses [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) which renders [SAI/templates](SAI/templates) into c++ source code for the SAI headers corresponding to the DASH API as defined in the P4 code.
+It uses [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) which renders [SAI/templates](SAI/templates) into C++ source code for the SAI headers corresponding to the DASH API as defined in the P4 code.
 It then compiles this code into a shared library `libsai.so` which will later be used to link to a test server (Thrift) or `syncd` daemon for production.

 This consists of two main steps
 * Generate the SAI headers and implementation code via [SAI/generate_dash_api.sh](SAI/generate_dash_api.sh) script, which is merely a wrapper which calls the real workhorse: [SAI/sai_api_gen.py](SAI/sai_api_gen.py).
 This uses templates stored in [SAI/templates](SAI/templates).